reduxjs/react-redux/website/versioned_docs/version-7.1/using-react-redux/static-types.md

 The hooks API is generally simpler to use with static types. **If you're looking for the easiest solution for using static types with React-Redux, use the hooks API.**

 If you're using `connect`, **we recommend using the `ConnectedProps<T>` approach for inferring the props from Redux**, as that requires the fewest explicit type declarations.

+## Resources

+For additional information, see these additional resources:

+- [Redux docs: Usage with TypeScript](https://redux.js.org/recipes/usage-with-typescript): Examples of how to declare types for actions, reducers, and the store
+- [Redux Toolkit docs: Advanced Tutorial](https://redux-toolkit.js.org/tutorials/advanced-tutorial): shows how to use RTK and the React-Redux hooks API with TypeScript
+- [React+TypeScript Cheatsheet](https://github.com/typescript-cheatsheets/react-typescript-cheatsheet): a comprehensive guide to using React with TypeScript
+- [React + Redux in TypeScript Guide](https://github.com/piotrwitek/react-redux-typescript-guide): extensive information on patterns for using React and Redux with TypeScript